vliz-be-opsci/py-sdn-cdi-client/docs/InfoApi.md

 # satisfies your auth use case.

 # Configure Bearer authorization (bearerToken): bearerAuth
-configuration = sdn-client.Configuration(
+configuration = sdnclient.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )

 # Enter a context with an instance of the API client
-with sdn-client.ApiClient(configuration) as api_client:
+with sdnclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = info_api.InfoApi(api_client)